mousemke/flounder/README.md

 + `defaultValue` - (string) Sets the default value to the passed value but only if it matches one of the select box options.
 Multi-tag select boxes only support placeholders

 + `defaultIndex` - (number) Sets the default option to the passed index but only if it exists.
 This overrides defaultValue.
 Multi-tag select boxes only support placeholders.

++ `keepChanges` - (boolean) Determines whether on destroy the old element is restored, or the flounder changes to the select box are kept.
+This only applies when the initial element for flounder is a select box

 + `multiple` - (boolean) Determines whether it is a multi-select box or single